CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="FirewallAPI..createFirewallRule"></a>

 ### FirewallAPI~createFirewallRule(id, start_port, [options]) ⇒ <code>Promise</code>
-creates a new firewall rule within an existing firewall
+creates a new firewall rule within an existing firewall [POST]

 **Kind**: inner method of [<code>FirewallAPI</code>](#FirewallAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with a success or rejects with an error